justinrosales/justinrosales/README.md

 ## Hey!
 I'm Justin 👋

-- 💎 Nujabes, ATLA, and fantasy novel enjoyer!
+- 💎 Fan of Nujabes, ATLA, and fantasy novels.
 - ⚡ In my free time, I enjoy rock climbing and competing in esports.